luogeger/learn/jobs.md

 But I naiverly chose that was almost as expensive as Stanlord.

-And all of my working-class parents¡®savings Were being spent on my collage tuition.
+And all of my working-class parents'savings Were being spent on my collage tuition.

-After six months I couldn¡®t see the value in it.
+After six months I couldn't see the value in it.

 I had no idea what I wanted to do with my life.